marinionut/share-locations/README.md

 Continue developing the dashboard further by editing the `src` directory.
 With the `gulp` command, any file changes made will automatically be compiled into the specific location within the `dist` directory.

 #### Modules & Packages
-By default, BigData includes [`ui.bootstrap`](http://angular-ui.github.io/bootstrap/), [`ui.router`](https://github.com/angular-ui/ui-router) and [`ngCookies`](https://docs.angularjs.org/api/ngCookies).
+By default, Share Locations includes [`ui.bootstrap`](http://angular-ui.github.io/bootstrap/), [`ui.router`](https://github.com/angular-ui/ui-router) and [`ngCookies`](https://docs.angularjs.org/api/ngCookies).

-If you'd like to include any additional modules/packages not included with KTMS, add them to your `package.json` file and then update the `src/index.html` file, to include them in the minified distribution output.
+If you'd like to include any additional modules/packages not included with Share Locations, add them to your `package.json` file and then update the `src/index.html` file, to include them in the minified distribution output.

 ## Credits
 * [Elliot Hesp](https://github.com/Ehesp)